-Developmental How a child might demonstrate being at this stage of development stage 30 - 50 Months Can play in a group, extending and elaborate play ideas, e.g. building up a role play 30 - 30 WORKIS activity with other children Keeps play going by responding to what others are saying or doing Is more outgoing towards unfamiliar people and more confident in new social situations Confident to talk to other children when playing and will communicate freely about own home and community Aware of own feelings and knows that some actions and words can hurt others' feelings Begins to accept the needs of others and can take turns and share resources, sometimes with support from others Can usually adapt behaviour to different events, social situations and changes in routine Listen to others one to one or in small groups, when conversation interests them Listening to stories with increasing attention and recall Understands use of objects (e.g. 'What do we use to cut things?
-Beginning to understand 'why' and 'how' questions Can retell a simple past event in correct order (e.g. went down slide, hurt finger) Uses talk to connect ideas, explain what is happening and anticipate what might happen next, recall and relive past experiences Questions why things happen and give explanations.
-Asks e.g. who, what, when, how Uses vocabulary focused on objects and people that are of particular importance to them Builds up vocabulary that reflects the breadth of their experiences Uses talk in pretending that objects stand for something else in play e.g. 'This box Is my castle' Shows interest in the lives of people who are familiar to them Remembers and talks about significant events in their own experience Recognises and describes special times or events for family or friends Shows interest in different occupations and ways of life Knows some of the things that make them unique and can talk about some of the similarities and differences in relation to friends or family Comments and asks questions about aspects of their familiar world such as the place where they live or the natural world Can talk about some of the things they have observed such as plants, animals, natural and found objects Talks about why things happen and how things work Developing an understanding of growth, decay and changes over time Shows care and concern for living things and the environment Uses movement to express feelings Creates movement in response to music Notices what adults do, imitating what is observed and then doing it spontaneously when the adult Is not there Engages in imaginative role-play based on own first-hand experiences Builds stories around toys e.g. farm animals needing rescue from an armchair 'cliff.'
+Developmental stage How a child might demonstrate being at this stage of development 30 - 50 Months Can play in a group, extending and elaborating play ideas, eg building up a role play activity with other children Keeps play going by responding to what others are saying or doing Is more outgoing towards unfamiliar people and more confident in new social situations Confident to talk to other children when playing and will communicate freely about own home and community Aware of own feelings and knows that some actions and words can hurt others' feelings Begins to accept the needs of others and can take turns and share resources, sometimes with support from others Can usually adapt behaviour to different events, social situations and changes In routine Listens to others one to one or in small groups, when conversation interests them Listens to stories with increasing attention and recall Understands use of objects (eg 'What do we use to cut things?
+Beginning to understand 'why' and 'how' questions Can retell a simple past event In correct order (eg went down slide, hurt finger) Uses talk to connect ideas, explain what is happening and anticipate what might happen next, recall and relive past experiences Questions why things happen and gives explanations.
+Asks eg who, what, when, how Uses vocabulary focused on objects and people that are of particular importance to them Builds up vocabulary that reflects the breadth of their experiences Uses talk In pretending that objects stand for something else in play eg 'This box Is my castle' Shows interest In the lives of people who are familiar to them Remembers and talks about significant events in their own experience Recognises and describes special times or events for family or friends Shows interest in different occupations and ways of life Knows some of the things that make them unique and can talk about some of the similarities and differences in relation to friends or family Comments and asks questions about aspects of their familiar world such as the place where they live or the natural world Can talk about some of the things they have observed such as plants, animals, natural and found objects Talks about why things happen and how things work Developing an understanding of growth, decay and changes over time Shows care and concern for living things and the environment Uses movement to express feelings Creates movement In response to music Notices what adults do, imitating what is observed and then doing it spontaneously when the adult Is not there Engages in imaginative role-play based on own first-hand experiences Builds stories around toys eg farm animals needing rescue from an armchair 'cliff.'
 Uses available resources to create props to support role-play Captures experiences and responses with a range of media, such as music, dance and paint and other materials or words